 What I discovered in that catalog was a cute Chinese Zodiac stuff animal with Cathay Pacific logo on it!
 The Chinese Zodiac is based on a twelve-year cycle, with each year in that cycle related to an animal sign: Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Sheep, Monkey, Rooster, Dog, and Pig.

-My husband was born in the year of the Snake, but at the end of December 2013 the snake toy was long gone.
-So I was hoping to be able to grab the Year of the Horse stuff animal on my Dragon Air flight to Shanghai on New Year’s Day 2014.
+My husband was born in the year of the Snake, and at the end of December 2013 the snake toy was long gone.
+But I was able to grab the Year of the Horse stuff animal on my Dragon Air flight to Shanghai on New Year’s Day 2014.
+When I flew Cathay to Singapore in June 2016, I was told the stuff animal was sold out by March.
+Apparently quantity was truly very limited!

 How to get a Cathay Chinese Zodiac Stuffed Animal

-If you are flying Cathay soon, look for it in the catalog.
+If you are flying Cathay Pacific or Cathay Dragon soon, look for it in the catalog.
 Ask the flight attendant when you get on the plane.
 Usually each plane is only stocked with two of these toys!
-If you are not flying Cathay but you want the rooster, follow Cathay on social media and look for the promotion on its website, because Chinese New Year is around the corner (end of January)!
+If you are not flying Cathay but you want the dog, follow Cathay on social media and look for the promotion on its website, because Chinese New Year is around the corner (February 16)!

-It is going to take me eight more years to collect the remaining stuff animals in the collection!
+It is going to take me few more years to collect the remaining stuff animals in the collection!
 Just another a reason for me to book a flight to Hong Kong every January!
+And yes, I already have one booked for January 2, 2019!